Urology-Textbook.com

 Dosage of Finasteride

-5 mg orally once daily for treatment of BPH.
-For treatment of male pattern baldness: 1~mg orally once daily.
+5 mg finasteride orally once daily for treatment of BPH.
+For treatment of androgenetic alopecia, 1 mg finasteride orally once daily or topical finasteride preparations are prescribed.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z